frctl/fractal/README.md

 Fractal is a project that has recently evolved rapidly and organically from a proof-of-concept prototype into a more stable, mature tool.
 Because of this it's currently pretty far behind where it should be in terms of test coverage.
 Any contributions on this front would be most welcome!

-Tests can be run using `npm test`.
+Existing tests can be run using the `npm test` command.

 ## Credits